Mattraks/delete-workflow-runs/README.md

 - Improved `delete_workflow_pattern` matching (supports name or filename).

 Notes:
-- Inputs names reflect the action's expected input keys.
+- Input names reflect the action's expected input keys.
 Do not change names in your workflow unless you have updated the Action code accordingly.
 - If an input has a default value, it is optional in your workflow inputs.
 - For delete_workflow_pattern you can provide multiple filters separated by the pipe character `|` (interpreted as logical OR).
 For more complex matching, combine with other inputs.